top of page

 CONTACT ME

 No problem is too small or too big to be the start of a philosophical conversation.
-Contact me if you want to book an appointment or are just curious to learn more.
+Contact me if you want to learn more about my practice.

 E-MAIL: